Bryan De La Cruz Player Props: Marlins vs. Angels

 Bryan De La Cruz At The Plate

-- De La Cruz has 10 doubles, five home runs and 13 walks while batting .290.
+- De La Cruz has 10 doubles, six home runs and 13 walks while hitting .305.

-- He ranks 30th in batting average, 77th in on base percentage, and 74th in slugging among qualifying hitters in MLB action.
+- Among qualifying hitters in baseball, his batting average ranks 10th, his on-base percentage ranks 49th, and he is 54th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.